 - It's one of the answers to the energy gap

-- It is essential to our response to climate change and greenhouse gas emissions
+- It's essential to our response to climate change and greenhouse gas emissions

 Why use nuclear energy?

-We believe nuclear power has enough positives to be part of the solution – being able to keep us in power and be kind to the planet.
-The benefits of nuclear energy may actually surprise you.
+We believe nuclear power has enough positives to be part of the solution and the benefits of nuclear energy may actually surprise you.

-Although nuclear power stations take considerable investment to build, they have low running costs and longevity – meaning they are particularly cost effective.
+Although nuclear power stations take considerable investment to build, they have low running costs and longevity.
+This means they are particularly cost-effective.
 Most of the carbon dioxide (CO2) emissions associated with nuclear power stations happen during construction and fuel processing, not when electricity is being generated.

 Nuclear can help meet our country's demands

 Uranium is the raw material used to create fuel – it comes from stable regions around the world and is widely available.
-This dependability means nuclear power is a long-term, low-carbon solution.
+This dependability means nuclear power is a long-term and low-carbon option.

-However, we need enough power stations to process it – these last between 40 and 60 years after which they are decommissioned.
+However, we need enough power stations to process it.
+They last between 40 and 60 years after which they are decommissioned.
 Seven of the eight nuclear power stations in the UK are due to close by 2030.
 These create enough electricity to power 50% of the UK's homes (or around a fifth of all the electricity used in the UK).

 How is nuclear energy produced?

 Nuclear energy is generated by turning the nuclear energy in uranium atoms into electrical energy.
-Keen to know exactly how the process works?
-Read more on how nuclear energy is created.
+Read our detailed article about nuclear generation and exactly how electricity is made out of nuclear energy.